 - Is one of New Zealand's best-known tracks.
 It is a four-to-six-day tramp and traverses a large part of Kahurangi National Park.

 - The Heaphy is an interesting walk with ever changing scenery including some spectacular views and traverses a delightful part of New Zealand's west coast.

-- It's northern end is in Golden Bay, one hours drive from our property (again transport can be arranged).
+- Its northern end is in Golden Bay, one hour drive from our property (again transport can be arranged).

-- More information can be obtained at Heaphy Track Information pages.
+- More information can be obtained on the Heaphy Track Information pages.

-- Farewell Spit is 40km long, the longest natural sandbar in the world.
+- Farewell Spit is 40km long, and the longest natural sandbar in the world.

 - A renowned bird sanctuary, Farewell Spit is a summer home to thousands of migratory birds.

-- The dunes themselves are an amazing phenomenon and offer stunning panoramic views of the spit, Golden Bay and at low tide, the vast salt marsh.
+- The dunes themselves are a unique phenomenon and offer stunning panoramic views of the Spit, Golden Bay and at low tide, the vast salt marsh.

-- Our beachfront accommodation is 10 minutes drive from Collingwood where the safari tours Farewell Spit Eco Tours start.
+- Our beachfront accommodation is a 10-minute drive from Collingwood where the safari tours Farewell Spit Eco Tours start.